 A BETTER RETURN ON TRAINING INVESTMENT (PART 1)

 This blog post is the first of three posts on Accelerative Learning (AL) theory.
-In Part 1, we looked at the different types of learning story and introduce the concept of Accelerative Learning.
+In Part 1, we look at the different types of learning story and introduce the concept of Accelerative Learning.

 The learning story (Part 1)